 Colombian-born counsellor Laura Zapata-Ospina never guessed she’d have the opportunity to help Melbourne’s Latin American community as part of her international study experience.

-While completing her Master of Counselling at Victoria University (VU), the former international student spent a six-month placement as a student counsellor at Refuge of Hope – a not-for-profit organisation dedicated to supporting Latin American immigrants, refugees and international students living in Melbourne.
+While completing her at Victoria University (VU), the former spent a six-month placement as a student counsellor at Refuge of Hope – a not-for-profit organisation dedicated to supporting Latin American immigrants, refugees and international students living in Melbourne.

 “It was a fantastic opportunity to help the Latin American community living in Melbourne," Laura, who graduated in 2019, recalls.